What is Your Business Season?

 Holiday shopping takes the actual boost with the start of November, so a small business startup, newbie Holiday Marketers or even those who have been testing multiple strategies for quite some time should know the best Holiday Marketing tactics that actually generate sales.

-1- Email Marketing: Having Email right in their mobile or tablet makes it the most effective direct communication.
-Timing is very important, so make sure you target them with three mails, i.e. pre-sale, during the sale and a final notification of sale ending in two days/tomorrow.
+1- Email Marketing: Having Email right on their mobile or tablet makes it the most effective direct communication.
+Timing is very important, so make sure you target them with three emails, i.e. pre-sale, during the sale and a final notification of sale ending in two days/tomorrow.

-2- Facebook: It works great when you have a huge targeted followership on your Facebook Page.
-If you do not have a big audience there for now, do not panic to invest in getting more likes on your page for now, rather use Facebook Ads and sponsor posts to promote Holiday deals.
+2- Facebook Ads: It works great when you have a huge targeted followership on your Facebook Page.
+If you do not have a big audience there, for now, do not panic to invest in getting more likes on your page for now, rather use Facebook Ads and sponsor posts to promote Holiday deals.

 On the other hand, there are a couple of more options that work great during the holiday season, but conversions may not be that higher.
 Including these in the plan can, however, increase the sales, but an increase in profit depends on various factors, like an investment (both money & human resources), strategy and timing.